rspace-os/api-tutorial/README.md

     curl -X GET "<RSPACE_URL>/api/v1/forms?query=Algal%20Sample" \
        -H "accept: application/json" -H "apiKey: <APIKEY>"

+The search results contain summary information about each form, but does not contain the list of Field definitions.
+If you want to get this information, then get a single Form by its ID, e.g.

+    curl -X GET "<RSPACE_URL>/api/v1/forms/<ID>" \
+       -H "accept: application/json" -H "apiKey: <APIKEY>"

-Please see [Form documentation](https://www.researchspace.com/enterprise/help-and-support-resources-enterprise/forms-enterprise/) for more details on how Forms are versioned and used in RSpace.
+Please see [Form Help documentation](https://www.researchspace.com/enterprise/help-and-support-resources-enterprise/forms-enterprise/) for more details on how Forms are versioned and used in RSpace.
 As in the user interface, form searching retrieves the *current version* of a Form.

+###  Creating new forms

+You can create new forms through the API.
+Read more about this in [forms.md](forms.md)

 ## Exporting content